actswartz/ansible/TUES/05 5 – Playbooks (IOS-XE).md

           - ntp server 192.168.56.200
 ```

-Run the playbook again, then verify with:
+Re-run the playbook, then verify on the router:

 ```bash
 show run | include ntp